saltyrtc/saltyrtc-meta/Task-WebRTC.md

 Both clients MAY send ICE candidates at any time to each other.
 Clients SHOULD bundle available candidates.

-A client who sends an ICE candidate SHALL set the *candidate* field to an `Array` of `Map`s where each `Map` SHALL contain the following
+A client who sends an ICE candidate SHALL set the *candidates* field to an `Array` of `Map`s where each `Map` SHALL contain the following
 fields: